ROH Women's World Television Championship

-The ROH Women's World Television Championship is a women's professional wrestling world television championship in the American professional wrestling promotion Ring of Honor (ROH).
-It is comparable to the ROH World Television Championship in the men's division.
-The current champion is Mercedes Moné, who is in her first reign.
+The ROH Women's World Television Championship is a women's professional wrestling world television championship created and promoted by the American promotion Ring of Honor (ROH).
+Established on December 16, 2023, the inaugural champion was Billie Starkz.
+In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
+The current champion is Red Velvet, who is in her record-setting second reign.
+She won the title by defeating Mercedes Moné at Final Battle on December 5, 2025.